Matías Nahuel: Olympiacos

 On 31 August 2018, the last day of the summer transfer window, Olympiacos F.C. signed Nahuel for an undisclosed fee – Villarreal retained a buyback option on the player.
 The following 31 January, after being rarely used, he returned to Spain after agreeing to a six-month loan deal with Deportivo de La Coruña of the second division.

 Tenerife

 On 30 August 2019, Nahuel joined CD Tenerife on a three-year contract.
 On 15 September, after scoring only one goal during the entire 2019–20 campaign, he was loaned to fellow second division side Real Oviedo, for one year.

 Śląsk Wrocław

-On 9 July 2022, Nahuel moved to Ekstraklasa club Śląsk Wrocław, signing a two-year deal.
+On 9 July 2022, Nahuel moved to Ekstraklasa club Śląsk Wrocław, signing a four-year deal.
+On 11 January 2024, he extended his contract until the end of June 2027.

+Maccabi Haifa

+On 18 September 2024, Nahuel moved to Israeli club Maccabi Haifa, signing a four-year deal.

 International career

 Nahuel was part of the Spain under-19 team which won the 2015 UEFA European Championship in Greece.
 He scored in a 3–0 group stage opening victory against holders Germany, adding the second goal in the 2–0 win over Russia in the decisive match in Katerini.